tripal/tripal/.github/PULL_REQUEST_TEMPLATE/NEW_FEATURE.md

+---
+name: New Feature
+about: Adds new functionality to Tripal.
+Should be discussed in an issue prior to submission.
+---

+# New Feature

 <!--- Thank you for contributing! -->
 <!--- Provide a general summary of your changes in the Title above -->
 <!--- See our Contribution Guidelines here: